 - Structural iron and steel workers- Swinging objects, heights, collapsing wall as, steel beams and electrical lines are some of the things that makes this job dangerous.

-- Aircraft pilot and flight engineers- these people get in the cloud way far above the earth, any mechanical failure in the machine leads to crashing; which subsequently claims lives.
+- Aircraft pilots and flight engineers- these people get in the cloud way far above the earth, and any mechanical failure in the machine leads to crashing; which subsequently claims lives.

-- Bull Riders- riding on animals alone is dangerous, riding an animal with tough horns becomes more dangerous.
+- Bull Riders- riding on animals alone is dangerous, riding an animal with tough horns becomes more difficult.

 Precautionary Methods of Carrying Out Such Jobs

-Since one cannot avoid hazards and risks at work- it is present in all jobs, disregard of nature- one can still limit the rate at which it results in premature death.
+Since one cannot avoid hazards and risks at work- it is present in all jobs, regarding the nature- one can still limit the rate at which it results in premature death.
 This can only be made possible through safety measures as outlined below.